BloomTech-Labs/MyDish-DS/Dishify/multilabel_object_detection/readme.md

 ## yolo_detector

-I work in progress model, using yolo and darknet.
+A work in progress model, using yolo and darknet.

 - detect_images.py: Contains the logic for one of my the endpoints for this feature.
 Check the file for further descriptions on what it does.